KaosarUddin/b_f/README.md

 ### 🧠 Connectome Analysis Configuration

-This interactive script is designed to **analyze connectome data**, which involves examining the neural connectivity matrices that map the connections between different regions of the brain.
+This interactive script is designed to **analyze connectome data**, which involves examining neural connectivity matrices that map the connections between different regions of the brain.
-By applying various distance and divergence metrics, the script computes **identification rates**, which measure the accuracy of identifying or distinguishing between subjects based on their unique connectome profiles.
+By applying various distance and divergence metrics, the script computes **identification rates**, measuring how accurately subjects can be distinguished based on their unique connectome profiles.

 This process helps in understanding the **effectiveness** of different metrics in capturing the distinctiveness of individual brain connectivity patterns.

-🔑 Key Steps
+🔑 **Key Steps to Use the Interactive Script:**

+1. **Task Selection:**
-1.Task Selection: Choose the tasks you wish to analyze (e.g., REST, EMOTION, LANGUAGE, etc.).
+   Choose the tasks you wish to analyze (e.g., `REST`, `EMOTION`, `LANGUAGE`, etc.).

+2. **Metric Selection:**
-2.Metric Selection: Select the distance or divergence metrics to apply (e.g., Alpha Z, Alpha Procrustes, Bures-Wasserstein, etc.).
+   Select the distance or divergence metrics to apply (e.g., `Alpha Z`, `Alpha Procrustes`, `Bures-Wasserstein`, etc.).

+3. **Parameter Specification:**
-3.Parameter Specification: Enter any necessary tuning parameters such as τ, α, and z for the selected metrics.
+   Enter any necessary tuning parameters such as `τ`, `α`, and `z` for the selected metrics.

+4. **Base Directory:**
-4.Base Directory: Specify the directory containing the connectome datasets.
+   Specify the directory containing the connectome datasets (e.g., `connectomes_100/`).

+5. **Subject Count:**
-5.Subject Count: Enter the number of subjects to include in the analysis.
+   Enter the number of subjects to include in the analysis (e.g., `30`).

+---

-Ensure you have the required connectome data files prepared.
-Running the script across different configurations allows you to verify the robustness and accuracy of computed identification rates.
+✅ **Ensure you have the required connectome data files prepared.**
+Running the script across different configurations allows you to verify the **robustness and accuracy** of computed identification rates.

 ---

 <details>
 <summary>▶️ Click to expand full interactive script</summary>